daviddias/daviddias.me/content/blog/2017-02-DD-basic-principles.md

 dada

+- Life is going to hit you with a brick, do not lose faith
+-

 ## Teach, be a mentor and share your values

+-
+-

 I’ve had the chance to mentor many young entrepreneurs and engineers.
 Some of the high school students I worked with had no idea how to plan their future.
 I had no clue at the time, but each time you teach something, there is a piece of you that stays with the person and, eventually, that piece will come back amplified, people will take that teaching, apply it and create so much value. hen you get to hear that person echoing pieces of the conversation(s) you had years before, sometimes word by word, at that moment, you just think: "Ah!
 I remember perfectly how I developed that thought and I remember sharing it with you, I remember now how that is important and how it is part of who I am".
 This has happened to me, countless times, both as the mentor but also as the mentee.
 ```